 Qualifications: MSocSc – First Class Honours (Demography), BSocSc – First Class Honours (Social Policy), BMS (Economics)

 Iwi: Rongomaiwahine, Ngāti Kahungunu, TūhoeEmail Moana Rarere (firstname.lastname@example.org)

-As an emerging demographer and researcher, I provide specialist quantitative data analyst skills to support lead researchers; in particular, I analyse and interpret demographic data using Census or client datasets to achieve key research and consultancy outputs.
+As an emerging demographer and researcher, I provide specialist quantitative data analyst skills to support principal investigators on a number of projects.
+I particularly analyse and interpret demographic data using Census and client datasets to achieve key research and consultancy outputs.
 I was appointed to this current role in July 2013.